balena-io-experimental/labs-docs-builder/README.md

 Add the `docs` folder and the `build.yml` GitHub workflow from this repository to your own project repo to use the builder.

-Docs will be built and deployed to a branch called `gh_pages`.
-From there, the docs can be published to GitHub pages by selecting the `Deploy from a branch` mode in `Settings -> Pages`, choosing the `gh_pages` branch and `/` as the source folder.
+Docs will be built and deployed to a branch called `gh-pages`.
+From there, the docs can be published to GitHub pages by selecting the `Deploy from a branch` mode in `Settings -> Pages`, choosing the `gh-pages` branch and `/` as the source folder.

 ## Start Editing